Director, Humanities Research Center.

 “The Mother’s Burial, the Daughter’s Burden: Disintegrated and Dismembered Bodies in Faulkner’s As I Lay Dying and Wright’s Native Son.”
 Portals: A Comparative Literature Journal 2.1 (2004): 77–90.

-Membership and Media Chair, MELUS (The Society for the Study of Multi-Ethnic Literature of the United States), 2015–2018.
+Book Review Editor, MELUS: Multi-Ethnic Literature of the United States, 2020-Membership and Media Chair, MELUS (The Society for the Study of Multi-Ethnic Literature of the United States), 2015–2021.

 The Monticello College Foundation Fellowship, The Newberry Library, Chicago IL, 2013–2014.